Remote Therapeutic Monitoring in Massachusetts.

 How does RTM work for providers in Massachusetts?

 Remote Therapeutic Monitoring (RTM) allows Massachusetts therapists and providers to bill Medicare for monitoring musculoskeletal and respiratory therapy outcomes using CPT codes 98975, 98976, 98977, 98980, 98981.
 Medicare covers RTM for MSK and respiratory therapy.
 MassHealth provides full supplementary coverage.
-CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation for Massachusetts rehabilitation programs.
+Massachusetts's 1.1M senior population drives demand for post-acute therapy monitoring.
+CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation — integrating with 5+ major health systems including Mass General Brigham and Beth Israel Lahey Health.

 Medicare Billing